terraform-ibm-modules/terraform-ibm-powervs-infrastructure/solutions/standard-openshift/README.md

-# IBM Cloud Solution for Power Virtual Server with VPC Landing Zone Quickstart Openshift Variation
+# IBM Cloud Solution for Power Virtual Server with VPC Landing Zone Quickstart OpenShift Variation

 This example sets up an OpenShift Cluster on PowerVS following infrastructure:
 - A **VPC Infrastructure** with the following components: